Mohamed-Eleraki/PowerShell_Articles/PowerShell Profiles/README.md

 ```
 *This function will print-out the value you're passing to.*

-Save, Exit, and restart the PowerShell terminal; Let's try-out The function by entering the following:
+Save, Exit, and restart the PowerShell terminal; Let's try-out The Function by entering the following:

 ```bash
   PS /home/mohamed> Write-Output "Mohamed" | Receive-output